onegentig/audacious-discord-rpc/README.md

           alt="User popout" />
 </div>

-The changes without this `README.md` (if someone wanted to make a PR or smth) is in branch [`refactor/style`](https://github.com/onegentig/audacious-discord-rpc/tree/refactor/style).
+The changes without this `README.md` is in branch [`refactor/style`](https://github.com/onegentig/audacious-discord-rpc/tree/refactor/style).

-Don’t @ me about a missing licence, the original repo doesn’t have one either. \
+Do not @ me about the missing licence, the original repo doesn’t have one either ([#15](https://github.com/darktohka/audacious-plugin-rpc/issues/15)). \
 If you are the original author pls add one thx.

 **Before:**